 Temporal lobe epilepsy (TLE) is one of the most prominent forms of epilepsy in adults and is associated with hippocampal sclerosis.
 It's accompanied by a range of symptoms including temporary confusion, staring spells and uncontrollable jerking movements of the arms and legs.

-Unfortunately, epilepsy still holds a certain stigma and if not treated properly can disrupt daily life routine.
-Some of the patients affected do not respond to drug treatments, despite a large number of studies having been conducted to understand the reason for this.
+Unfortunately, epilepsy still holds a certain stigma and if not treated properly can disrupt daily life.
+Some of the patients affected do not respond to drug treatments, despite numerous studies having been conducted to understand the reason for this.
 As such, there is still a great need for further research into the causes and pathogenesis of epilepsy.

 Research in this area is led by Dr Alessandra Princivalle.